Stanegate: Route

 From Nether Denton, the road continues to follow the River Irthing and heads towards present-day Brampton.
 It passes the minor fort of Castle Hill Boothby and then, 1 mi west of Brampton, reaches the next major fort, that of Brampton Old Church, 6 mi from Nether Denton and 30+1/2 mi from Corstopitum.
 The fort is so called because half of it is buried under Old St Martin's church and its graveyard.

 From Brampton Old Church, the road crosses the River Irthing and continues southwest through Irthington and passes through what is now the site of Carlisle Airport, just to the north of the main runway.
 The curving corner of an associated marching camp can be made out from the air on the south edge of the runway near its western end, and can be seen on Google Earth.
-The Stanegate then continued through a large cutting in High Crosby, where a small fort has been postulated, based on marching distances, but has not yet been found.
+The Stanegate then continued through a large cutting in the village of Crosby-on-Eden, where a small fort has been postulated, based on marching distances, but has not yet been found.
 The Stanegate then crossed the River Eden near the cricket ground in modern Carlisle and eventually reached the fort of Luguvalium (Carlisle) on the site of Carlisle Castle, 7+1/2 mi from Brampton Old Church and 38 mi from Corstopitum.
-It has been suggested that the road may have carried on west for a further 4+1/2 mi to the Roman fort at Kirkbride overlooking Moricambe Bay, an inlet of the Solway Firth.
-A large camp of 5 acre was found there, but the evidence for a road is insufficient.
+LIDAR images show that the road carried on westwards for a further 4+1/2 mi to the Roman fort at Kirkbride overlooking Moricambe Bay, an inlet of the Solway Firth, where a large camp of 5 acre was found.

-The Stanegate might have run eastwards from Corstopitum towards Pons Aelius, present-day Newcastle upon Tyne, possibly linking to Washing Wells Roman Fort in Whickham, but no evidence has yet been found to support this.
+The Stanegate might have run eastwards from Corstopitum towards the fort and bridge at Pons Aelius, present-day Newcastle upon Tyne, possibly linking to Washing Wells Roman Fort in Whickham, but no evidence of a road here has yet been found to support this.